Johnny Cueto: Minor leagues

 Cueto signed with the Reds in 2004 as an undrafted amateur free agent for a $35,000 signing bonus.
 He was in the minor leagues for three seasons, and excelled at many levels, but really turned heads during the 2007 season.

 Cueto started his career for the Gulf Coast Reds of the Rookie Gulf Coast League, posting a 5.02 earned run average (ERA), before being promoted to the High-A Sarasota Reds of the Florida State League, where he finished his 2005 season.
-He has had progressively better seasons since.

 In 2006, Cueto was assigned to the Low–A Dayton Dragons, and posted a 2.61 ERA, and a 0.88 walks plus hits per inning pitched (WHIP) ratio.
 While with Dayton, on May 13, 2006, he threw a rain-shortened no-hitter against Wisconsin.
 He was later promoted back to Sarasota, where he finished his season for the second consecutive year.

 In 2007, Cueto was placed once again in Sarasota.
 He pitched 14 games for the team, before going on a hot streak and advancing through three levels in one season.
 He played for the Double–A Chattanooga Lookouts and Triple–A Louisville Bats throughout the rest of his 2007 campaign.
 He was named the Reds' Minor League Pitcher of the Year for the second consecutive season.